dietmarkuehl/P3552-task/lazy.md

     introduce problems when resources which meant to be held temporarily are held when suspending.
-For example, holding a lock to a mutex while suspending a coroutine can result in a different thread trying to release the lock when the coroutine is resumed on a differen thread (scheduler affinity will move the resumed coroutine to the same scheduler but not to the same thread).
+For example, holding a lock to a mutex while suspending a coroutine can result in a different thread trying to release the lock when the coroutine is resumed (scheduler affinity will move the resumed coroutine to the same scheduler but not to the same thread).
 2. Destroying a coroutine is only safe when it is suspended.
 For task implementation that means that it shall only call a